 Conditional and Contingent Wills

-A statutory will is one that contains standard terms provided by state law to simplify the process.
-This will is normally made by using a form that provides the basics of a will, but allows you to fill in the blanks or check off the specifics.
+A statutory will is one that contains standard terms provided by state law.
+These state laws were created to allow people to make their own standard will that will be easily recognized and probated.
+Statutory forms can normally made without a lawyer by using the state’s fill in the blank forms.
 A few states have mandatory provisions considered part of the statutory will.
-In these states, the standard terms are implied, even if they weren’t explicitly written in the will.
+In these states, the standard terms are implied, even if they weren't explicitly written in the will.

 - What happens if I die without a will?